 Llama Brew is a liquid, organic fertilizer made from “llama doo”.
 The couple Aida Lough and Phil Lough had a provisional patent on the process of converting the excrement to fertilizer.

-It’s a natural fertilizer where most fertilizers use chemicals.
+Compare to most fertilizers where chemicals are used, this is a natural fertilizer.
 All sharks were out due to the high evaluation.

 Entrepreneurs: Alan Kaufman

-Consumers and workers worldwide are gravitating to Nubrella because of its value proposition.
-Nubrella offers a custom-designed backpack that attaches in the rear for those who want a Nubrella but also need a backpack.
+Nubrella makes it really attractive to consumers worldwide because it offers a custom-designed backpack that attaches in the rear for those who want a Nubrella but also need a backpack.

-The company owns numerous patents throughout the US and Internationally.
+Numerous patents internationally and throughout the US are owned by the company.
 Alan Kaufman, founder of the company is an entrepreneur and inventor with a 20+ year successful track record in the wireless/mobile and consumer product industries.

 Entrepreneurs: Nicole Jones